Find out how many of the top 10 most commonly abused are within reach in your home.

 7. Prescription Painkillers

 Some of the worst prescription drugs include those that are in the opioid family.
-Painkillers are included in the top 10 most common drugs list because they are extremely addictive and difficult to withdraw from.
+Painkillers are included in the top 10 most common household items drugs list because they are extremely addictive and difficult to withdraw from.
 Most people begin taking prescribed medications like hydrocodone or oxycodone due to an injury they sustained or pain that has become unmanageable.
 According to the National Institute on Drug Abuse, more people die in the United States from opioid painkiller overdoses than from heroin and cocaine combined.
+Treatment therapies for opioid addiction and prescription meds can help patients overcome their addiction with success.

 Those who want to lose weight often go to drastic measures to succeed.
 Laxative abuse often signifies a comorbid eating disorder.
-Laxatives that are abused can cause dehydration, and the loss of vital minerals and salts.
+Laxatives that are abused can cause dehydration and the loss of vital minerals and salts.
+While laxatives are not a prescription drug addiction, they do pose a risk to one’s overall health.

 Sold as nasal or sinus decongestants, these medications bring relief to those who suffer from seasonal allergies, the common cold, or the flu.
-However, these drugs can produce stimulant effects that are similar to amphetamines.
-When abused, side effects can occur such as paranoia, psychosis, or an irregular heartbeat.
+However, these drugs can produce stimulant effects that are similar to amphetamines and can affect the central nervous system.
+When abused, side effects can occur such as paranoia, psychosis, mood swings, or an irregular heartbeat.
 These medications are also sought after to make illegal methamphetamine.

-Take inventory in your home and see how many items from the top 10 most common drugs list are within reach.
+Prescription drug addiction in Tampa is a serious problem.
+Take inventory in your home and see how many items from the top 10 most common household items list are within reach.
 Knowing the dangers of these substances can protect you and your loved ones from making a deadly mistake.

 If you or a loved one needs help with abuse and/or treatment, please call the WhiteSands Treatment at (877) 855-3470.
 Our addiction specialists can assess your recovery needs and help you get the addiction treatment that provides the best chance for your long-term recovery.